 Visit Portstewart

-Just a 10-minute spin from the town you will find Portstewart, a beautiful and tourist-friendly coastal resort.
-Although arguably prettier than Portrush, it is certainly quieter and doesn’t have as much amenities.
-Translink 140b connects the two towns for around £15 for a return.
+Just a 10-minute spin from the town you’ll find Portstewart, a beautiful and tourist-friendly coastal resort.
+Although arguably prettier than Portrush, it is much quieter and doesn’t have as many amenities.

 Book Translink Bus Tickets to Portstewart